 Plus, it didn’t take that much hot water to make the baths comfortably warm!

 I did learn however, that I really don’t like sponge baths for the same reason I don’t like washing dishes in dirty water.
 I prefer showers.
 So does my husband.
-I know that many families would be able to use less water by sharing their bath water.
-But for me, I’d rather store more and have my own 2 gallons! (-:
+I know that many families would be able to use less water by sharing their bath water, and again, true “survivalists” will laugh.
+But for me, I’d rather store more water and have my own 2 gallons! (-:

-Second, I will be purchasing a solar shower that we can hang and use in our regular shower.
+Second, I will be purchasing a solar shower that we can hang outside to get warm (if it is sunny) and then move and use in our regular shower.
 As a bonus, this could also be used if we had to pack up and go for any reason.

 6. Different sized water containers are a good thing!